tsmbland/discco/README.md

 Quantification of membrane and cytoplasmic concentrations based on differentiable simulation of cell cortex images.
 Designed for use on images of PAR proteins in C. elegans zygotes.

-This extends on the segmentation and straightening algorithm described [here](https://github.com/tsmbland/par-segmentation), and uses similar underlying methods.
+This extends on the segmentation and straightening algorithm described [here](https://github.com/tsmbland/par-segmentation), and uses straightened cortices obtained by that method as input.

 ## Methods